Romanian Health Card – What If You Don’t Have It?

 An important note:

-If you are admitted to a hospital in Romania, the reception staff may ask when your employment contract ends.
+If you access a hospital in Romania, the reception staff may ask when your employment contract ends.
 This is not unusual.
-In many cases, health insurance coverage for employees is linked to the validity of their work contract and the payment of social contributions (CASS).

 However, if you hold permanent residence in Romania and continue to meet the legal conditions for health insurance coverage — including payment of contributions where required — your right to access healthcare does not automatically expire when a specific work contract ends.

 In such cases, you should clearly explain your legal status and provide documentation proving your continued insured status.
-Romanian healthcare providers are required to treat insured persons under the same conditions, regardless of nationality.
-Lawfully insured foreign residents are entitled to the same healthcare services as Romanian citizens within the public system.
+Romanian healthcare providers must treat insured persons under the same conditions, regardless of nationality.
+Lawfully insured foreign residents get to the same healthcare services as Romanian citizens within the public system.

 ⚖️ Bottom Line

-• Pharmacy → services/medicines must be given if you are insured, even without the card.
+• Pharmacy → you must get services/medicines if insured, even without the Romanian health card..
 Verification is online, or with an adeverință.

-• Emergency (ambulance/hospital) → treatment cannot be refused under any circumstance.
-Card is not required for emergency care.
-Insurance status can be checked online afterwards.
+• Emergency (ambulance/hospital) → public health operators, including doctors and pharmacists must provide treatment and cannot refuse under any circumstance.
+You don’t need to show a card required for emergency care.
+Healthcare System personnel can check status online afterwards.

 Here’s a short statement to use with the Romanian personnel: